rolandort/browsing-time/README.md

-# Hello World Firefox Extension
+# History Stats Firefox Extension

 A simple Firefox extension that shows a "Hello World" message when clicking the browser action icon.